 In a large saucepan, add the pumpkin, water and rice, and cook over a moderate heat, until it boils.
 Lower the temperature slightly and simmer for 20 minutes until the water is absorbed.

-In a separate pan, heat the oil and cook the onion, until soft.
+Meanwhile, in a separate pan, heat the oil and cook the onion, until soft.
 Add the olives, mint, anchovy fillets and tuna.
 Mix and cook for a further 2 minutes.
 If needed, you can add a little water to ensure it doesn’t dry out.

 Set aside the onion mix and allow to cool.
 Once cool, mix this in with the pumpkin and rice mixture.